OpenBfS/UncertRadio/docs/doc_files/first_steps/TABS/Results.rst

 -  the coverage factor (can be modified in the **menu Options**)

-:ref:`best estimates according to Bayes and confidence limits <best estimates confidence limits>`
+:ref:`best estimates according to Bayes and confidence limits
+<best estimates and confidence limits>`

 **(see also ISO 11929:2019):**